Warranty for Defects in Swiss Sales Law

 Analysis of defects of consent in Swiss contract law: fundamental mistake, fraud and duress, with applicable CO provisions and conditions for invalidation.

-Breach of Contract in Switzerland: Legal Consequences
+Breach of Contract in Switzerland: How to Claim Damages (2026)